Veit-Kramer-Schoeggl/sleepbalance/PHASE_4.md

 # PHASE 4: Settings & User Profile - Data Layer

 ## Overview
-Create user management system data layer: database migration, User model, repository pattern, and default user setup.
-UI implementation will be done separately.
+Create user management system **DATA LAYER ONLY**: database migration, User model, repository pattern, and default user setup.

+**IMPORTANT:** This phase implements ONLY the data layer (models, datasources, repositories).
+UI implementation (ViewModel, Screens) is intentionally excluded and will be done by junior developers separately.
+See SETTINGS_IMPLEMENTATION_PLAN.md for UI layer details.

 ## Prerequisites
 - **Phase 1 completed:** Database infrastructure with migrations and constants